thautwarm/Redy/docs/ADT.rst

 You might notice that :code:`traits` here are unfamiliar and kind of strange, however it's significant to design datatypes without detailed features and describe them.

-For example, :code:`traits.ConsInd`, which is short for "constructing indexing" and enables accessing patterns of data structures by indexing.
+For example, :code:`traits.ConsInd` means you can access any component of instances in the way they're constructed.

 .. code :: python